jejak/todo-restful-api-with-rails5/README.md

 - RESTful API implemented with Rails5
 - Implementation authorizes requests and authenticate users
   - The request authorization is token-based with JWT (JSON Web Tokens)
-  - The user authentication mechanism uses paswword digest
+  - The user authentication mechanism uses password digest
 - All API parts have been developed with Test Driven Development methodology which results that all part is covered Rspec tests

 ## Unit Test